awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 | Rate |  1000  |
 | Burst | 500 |

 These settings configure an API that has only one method: a `GET` request to the endpoint root \(`https://some-id.execute-api.us-west-1.amazonaws.com/search-es-api-test`\)\.
 The request requires a single parameter \(`q`\), the query string to search for\.
-When called, the method passes the request to Lambda, which runs the `search-es-lambda` function\.
-For more information, see [Creating an API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-create-api.html) and [Deploying an API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html)\.
+When called, the method passes the request to Lambda, which runs the `opensearch-lambda` function\.
+For more information, see [Creating an API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-create-api.html) and [Deploying a REST API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html)\.

 ## Step 3: Create and deploy the Lambda function<a name="search-example-lambda"></a>